Stefan-Olt/MISRC/README.md

 <img src="assets/hardware-images/MISRC_V1.5_Tang_Nano_20k_Sony_ILCE-7RM3_2024.10.21_03.14.08-Small.png" width="600" height="" />
 </picture>

-> V1.5 with Tang Nano 20k on the FX3 to Tang adaptor PCB.
+> V1.5 with Tang Nano 20k on the FX3 to Tang Nano 20k adaptor PCB.

 ## Description

-MISRC is a device to capture two signals at 12-bit and up to 40 MHz (could maybe be extended to 80 MHz in the future) and an additional 8-bit's of binary (auxiliary data) over USB 3.0.
+MISRC is a device to capture two signals at 12-bit and up to 40 MSPS (20 Mhz bandwith) (This could be extended to 80 MSPS in the future) and an additional 8-bit's (2-bit's for v2.5) of binary (auxiliary data) over USB 3.0.

 It is intended to capture modulated tape deck RF for software demodulation, but also baseband CVBS/S-Video (Composite) video signals for software decoding, and can be used as a direct stream Oscilloscope but limited to 2vpp input voltage.